globus/globus-sdk-python/docs/experimental/examples/oauth2/globus_app.rst

 There are two flavors of GlobusApp:

 *   :py:class:`~UserApp`, a GlobusApp for interactions between an end user and Globus services.
-Facilitates interactions *on behalf of a user*.
+Operations are performed as a *user identity*.

 *   :py:class:`~ClientApp`, a GlobusApp for interactions between a client (i.e. service account) and Globus services.
-Facilitates interactions *as the script itself*.
+Operations are performed as a *client identity*.

 Setup
 -----